menu

 Because occupations involving physical labor dominate the local economy, Dixons Mills is generally considered to be a blue-collar town.
 43.36% of the Dixons Mills workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dixons Mills is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Dixons Mills who work in office and administrative support (12.52%), farm management occupations (11.96%), and healthcare (8.22%).

-A relatively large number of people in Dixons Mills telecommute to their jobs.
-Overall, about 9.16% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.16% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Overall, Dixons Mills’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Dixons Mills’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dixons Mills has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dixons Mills has few renters and college students.
 But the biggest reason it is quieter in Dixons Mills than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dixons Mills may be for you.